ARMmbed/mbed-os-5-docs/docs/tutorials/serial/serial_communication.md

 The Arm Mbed microcontroller on your board can communicate with a host PC over the same USB cable that you use for programming.

-<span class="tips">If you're working on Windows ealier than Windows 10, you might need to [install a serial driver](/docs/v5.4/tutorials/serial-communication.html).</span>
+<span class="tips">If you're working on Windows earlier than Windows 10, you might need to [install a serial driver](/docs/v5.4/tutorials/windows-serial-driver.html).</span>

 This allows you to: